-The tax base of southeastern Michigan has stabilized.
+The tax base of southeastern Michigan has stabilized, but with the effects of the pandemic on the economy still unknown, the tax base is less certain.
 Tax revenue is estimated to modestly increase for the Library.
-The growth in our service area continues, we will see a slight growth in our revenue.
+As the growth in our service area continues, we will see a slight growth in our revenue.

 As the library continues its strategic plan, the board and administration will be able to tie expenditures to the goals designed to serve the local community.
 Personnel costs, including salaries, benefits, and pension costs, continue to be the largest portion of the Library's operating expenses.
-The library has planned for expenses related to mobilizing the library with a possible library van for outreach.
+The library has planned for expenses related to mobilizing the library with an outreach van.